brimdata/zed/docs/formats/README.md

 ### 2.2 Type Combinatorics

-A common objection to using a type system to represent schemas is that xdiverse applications generating arbitrarily structured data can produce a combinatoric explosion of types for each shape of data.
+A common objection to using a type system to represent schemas is that diverse applications generating arbitrarily structured data can produce a combinatorial explosion of types for each shape of data.

 In practice, this condition rarely arises.
 Applications generating "arbitrary" JSON data generally conform to a well-defined set of